Solo runs are easy to cut short

 The product experience is simple on purpose: choose how you are running, join a live race or club session, and let the movement on screen create the pressure that normal run trackers miss.

-Go outside with GPS, use wearable-friendly treadmill mode, pick your StairMaster level, or jump into Ghost Mode.
+Go outside with GPS, use wearable-friendly treadmill mode, or pick your StairMaster level.
 Choose 1 mile, 5K, 10K, half marathon, full marathon, or a custom distance.

 Jump into live ranked competition, invite friends into a private race, use run clubs to organize repeatable sessions, or let AI pacers fill the lobby when the room is quiet.